National Democratic Party (Egypt): Gamal Abdel Nasser (1952–1970)

-Prior to the introduction of a multi-party political system in Egypt, there was single-party rule.
+Prior to the introduction of a multi-party political system in Egypt, there was single-party rule (Although there was political party life before 1953 during the Kingdom of Egypt).
 Gamel Abdel Nasser rejected the idea of establishing alternative political parties at the establishment of the Republic of Egypt in 1953, instead opting to establish a single-party system in which interest groups were organized along functional lines and co-opted within the framework of an official representative body.
 This body was known as the Liberation Rally (LR) from 1952–1956, the National Union (NU) from 1956–1962, and the Arab Socialist Union (ASU) from 1962–1976.

 President Nasser's weariness of the multi-party system instituted by the colonial powers is rooted in his experience of British-dominated Egypt, where Britain manipulated the political parties and voting mechanisms to secure policies favourable to the British and the local Egyptian feudal system.
 As a result, revolutionary leaders were wary of continuing this system.
 President Nasser in 1957 said publicly:

 Can I ask you a question: what is democracy?
 We were supposed to have a democratic system during the period 1923 to 1953.
 But what good was this democracy to our people?
 I will tell you.
 Landowners and Pasha... used this kind of democracy as an easy tool for the benefit of a feudal system... the peasants would cast their votes according to the instructions of their masters...
 I want to liberate the peasants and workers both socially and economically...
 I want the peasants and workers to say "yes" and "no" without any of this affecting their livelihood or their daily bread.
 This, in my view, is the basis of freedom and democracy.

 The Liberation Rally was not intended to serve as a political party, although it functioned as a party for all intents and purposes.
 In fact, the Revolutionary Command Council (RCC), and in particular President Nasser, stressed the contrary.
 The new regime's perspective was to harness all leaders' energy and not dissipate it through parliamentary debates.
 The Liberation Rally's motto was "United, Order, and Work," intended to create a "popular base for the new regime, to mobilize and unite people around the new elite and confront and neutralize former politicians."